 All of this will have a big impact on the type of employee you eventually hire.

 3. Will you need to scale up or down:

 Some companies’ workloads fluctuate seasonally, while others stay constant all year round.
 The nature of your work affects the type of employees you require.

-Needing to scale up your workforce at certain times means you will be more likely to benefit from contractors who you can call upon when their skills and expertise are needed most.
+Needing to scale up your workforce at certain times means you will be more likely to benefit from contract recruitment when you can call upon contractors' skills and expertise as and when they are needed most.

 Otherwise, permanent employees who will get to know the ins and outs of your company are the better option.